ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 To create a mathematical expression evaluator, we first need to understand the concepts of precedence and the order of operations.

 The order of operations is a set of rules that determines the sequence in which mathematical operations should be performed in an expression.
 Each operation is assigned a rank of precedence, which dictates its priority relative to other operations.
-Operators that have lower precedence are executed after those with higher precidence.
+Operators that have lower precedence are executed after those with higher precedence.

 It can help to visualise precedence using parentheses that are implicitly placed around the expression.
 For instance, the expression `2 + 2 * 4` is evaluated as `2 + (2 * 4)`, as the `2 * 4` is evaluated first, and then added with the `2`.